 You can read more of my packing thoughts here.
 That list also contains items for round-the-world trips, so you definitely don’t need it all.
 The clothing part is still applicable.
 It has arguments for or against every item, so you should be able to make a decision by applying the logic to your situation.

 5. Get the ball rolling on money matters

-- Transfer money from your home-country account to your Australian bank account
+- do a fee-free international money transfer to your new Australian account

 6. Don’t use hostels to start your Australia Working Holiday